Raoshwill99/futurestacks/README.md

 ## Contact

-For any queries or suggestions, please open an issue in this repository or contact the developer.
+For any queries or suggestions, please open an issue in this repository or contact the maintainers at [email to be added].

 ---

-FutureStack is committed to creating a better future through blockchain technology
+FutureStack is committed to creating a better future through blockchain technology.